MRCSIBR/Ilustrated_guide_to_Python3/README.md

 ## Illustrated guide to Python 3 (2017)

-En este repositorio estan mis soluciones a los ejercicios del libro 'Illustrated guide to Python3' del autor Matt Harrison.
+El proposito de este repositorio es documentar mis soluciones a los ejercicios del libro 'Illustrated guide to Python 3' del autor Matt Harrison.
+Cada capitulo propone al lector algunos ejercicios para practicar conceptos.

 ## Changelog
 ### 27.5.2023

-- Cheatsheet con resumen de comandos agregado
+- Cheatsheet con resumen de codigo agregado

 ## Purpose
 The purpose of this repository is to provide solutions to the exercises in the book "Illustrated guide to Python3" by Matt Harrison.